 The caster performs an hour-long ritual to reach into the target's mind and retrieve a particular piece of information.
 This can be everything relevant the target knows about a particular person, place, or thing, or an answer to a specific question the caster has (provided the target knows the answer).
 Two ritual rolls are required: a Quick Contest against Will to enter the target's mind and an unresisted roll to remain undetected.
 If the second roll fails, the subject is aware of the intrusion.
 If the first roll is successful, the caster gets the desired information in the form of a vision or flash of insight.
-A failure results in no information.
+A failure results in no information, and a critical failure results in misleading information.